Freja71122/DETR3D-HFAI/README.md

 # DETR3D

-This repo is to build a lightweight BEV perception pipeline without relying on MMDET3D.
+This repo is to build a lightweight DETR3D without relying on MMDET3D.

 ## Prepare Dataset